 Parents and families have the most direct and lasting impact on a child.
 When parents are involved, children are more confident, and feel more comfortable, especially in a new setting.
 Choosing a program that welcomes parents to come in during the time the child is in care is the first step in getting to know the "important people" in a child care program.
 Know what is expected of you, and what you can expect from a program.
 Volunteer to help out at the program, read to the children or go on a field trip.
 Always keep the lines of communication open.
 New York State law requires providers to give parents the opportunity to discuss issues related to their children.
 These opportunities must occur at the time of enrollment and as frequently as needed thereafter, but at least annually.
 It is the parent's right to know what is happening while their child is in a child care program.
 Do not hesitate to ask questions.

 Caregiver Education and Turnover

-Caregivers in child care centers, school-age care programs and registered/licensed family child care programs must receive a minimum of 30 hours of educational training every two years, 15 hours of which must be completed during the first six months of employment in a center or school-age care program.
+Caregivers in child care centers, school-age care programs and registered/licensed family/group family child care programs must receive a minimum of 30 hours of educational training every two years, 15 hours of which must be completed during the first six months of employment in a center or school-age care program.
 In family/group family child care programs, providers must complete 15 hours of training during the first six months of program registration or licensing.